 pax 3 review

-There will be some crusty old stoners out there that scoff at anything other than a jankily rolled doobie and that’s cool but time has marched on and there are more options out there to help the uninitiated become um, “initiated”.
+There will be some crusty old stoners out there that scoff at anything other than a jankily rolled doobie, and that’s cool, but time has marched on.
+More options exist to help the uninitiated become um, “initiated”.

-Pax Labs blew up on the scene in 2012 with their first PAX 1 model.
+Pax Labs blew up in 2012 with their first PAX 1 model.
 2012 was also the year that Colorado and Washington both became the first two states to legalize recreational cannabis use.

-In perhaps the most cliche manner possible, I was first exposed to the PAX by a founder of a startup I was providing slave labor for at the time.
-He said it was like “the Apple of vaporizers,” which seemed to be an accurate statement given the beautiful design of the product, the lack of competition, and the very Apple-esque price point.
+In perhaps the most cliché manner possible, I was first exposed to the PAX by a founder of a startup I was providing slave labor for at the time.
+He said it was like “the Apple of vaporizers,” which seemed to be an accurate statement given the product’s beautiful design, lack of competition, and Apple-esque price point.

-Fast forward almost a decade and I get a job offer near Portland and finally feel confident enough to drop some coin to invest in my paraphernalia collection.
+Fast-forward almost a decade, and I get a job offer near Portland.
+I finally feel confident enough to drop some coin to invest in my paraphernalia collection.

 It wasn’t always pleasant.
 The weed was too good.
 I was too weak.

-Edibles were a little better; at least I could cut them down and dose at 5mg, but 5mg hits a lot harder when your cannabinoid receptors have been deprived of exogenous stimulation for damn near 30 years.
+Edibles were a little better; at least I could cut them down and dose at 5mg, but 5mg hits a lot harder when your cannabinoid receptors have been deprived of exogenous stimulation for nearly 30 years.

 The solution, in the end, was the PAX 3.
-My lovely wife bought it for me as a part gift, part future investment for herself, I’m pretty sure but shhhh.
+I’m pretty sure my lovely wife bought it for me as a part gift and part future investment for herself, but shhhh.

 In summary, the reasoning behind buying a PAX included, listed in order of weight:

-• I moved to Oregon and needed something to consume the ganj with
+• I moved to Oregon and needed something to consume the ganja with

 • I lived in an apartment, so avoiding the production of smoke was key